Numerical Conformal bootstrap with Analytic Functionals and Outer Approximation: Relevant Numerical Packages

 To elaborate further, we create an extensive table containing the functional evaluations of the various types of functionals for different values of $\Delta_\phi$.
 For each $\Delta_\phi$, we generate an \textit{HDF5} file that comprises all the functional data.
 This file then serves as the initializing element for linear programming within \textit{FunBoot} and the BSpline interpolation.

 As a sample, we have provided an example \textit{HDF5} file at $\Delta_\phi=0.125$ on our \href{https://github.com/Canonical111/FunBoot}{Github} page.
-This sample serves as a test for the package.
+We also upload a $3d$ example of $\Delta_\phi=0.518$.
+These samples serve as a test for the package.
 We plan to issue further instructions on the generation of \textit{HDF5} files in the future.